Ally1999/Point-of-sale/SETUP.md

 4. **Test once:** `npm run backup:once`
 5. **Run alongside dev:** `npm run dev` (already includes the backup scheduler) or start it with `npm run backup`.

-> The scheduler uploads only new files and trims the remote directory to the newest `maxFilesToKeep` files, so it is safe to leave running indefinitely.
+> Flip `cloud.enabled` to `false` anytime you want to pause uploads without editing scripts.
+The scheduler uploads only new files and trims the remote directory to the newest `maxFilesToKeep` files, so it is safe to leave running indefinitely.

 ### PostgreSQL Dump Agent